JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile.rst

 *Cross-catalogue arithmetic*
 ++++++++++++++++++++++++++++
 ``gridfile`` includes support for applying arithmetic operations across multiple catalogues.
 This functionality is similar to NetCDF Operator (NCO) commands, but can be applied to any ``gridfile`` catalogue, regardless of formats of data source files.
-These arithmetic commands are often used when a climate variable of interest must be calculated from multiple climate model output variables.
+These arithmetic commands are often used when a climate variable of interest must be calculated using multiple output variables from a climate model.

 *And more!*